-50% graduate in a social science, 27% in either Government (11%), Psychology (8%), or Economics (8%) (Figure 11).
-Students stating an intention to concentrate in a Humanities discipline are much less loyal to that intention at concentration declaration (57% exodus) than students stating an intention to concentrate in a social science (19% exodus).
+If those arguments turn out to be without force, do statistics devoted to movement within the College offer more purchase on the state of the Humanities?
+Over the last 8 years, 57% of students who as pre-Freshmen indicate an intention to concentrate in a Humanities concentration end up in a different division (Figure 12).
+52% graduate in a social science, 27% in either Government (11%), Psychology (8%), or Economics (8%) (Figure 13).
+Students stating an intention to concentrate in a Humanities discipline are much less loyal to that intention at concentration declaration (57% exile) than students stating an intention to concentrate in a social science (19% exile).